SStyles93/SAE921-GPR4400-PhysicsEngine/README.md

 # Physics Engine Project

-This project is initiation of how create a physics engine
+This project is the first try at the creation of a physics engine

 ## For informations go to the Wiki section